PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Small Language Models as Procedural Knowledge Models

 The result is a pool of 140k pairs of goal and plans, $(g, y)$, generated from the teacher model.

-For the counterfactual setting, we also obtain conditions $c$, and modified plans $y'$ from a teacher model $\mathcal{M}$ through few-shot prompting.
+For the constrained and counterfactual (re)planning tasks, we also obtain conditions $c$, and modified plans $y'$ from a teacher model $\mathcal{M}$ through few-shot prompting.
 We manually design our prompts $\mathcal{P}$ to collect natural language conditions concerning the environment the task is performed in such as \texttt{Location} (``the store is closed''), \texttt{Equipment} (``you don't have a sharp tool''), \texttt{Safety} (``the car breaks down'') or user's specifications such as \texttt{Physical Condition} and \texttt{Preference} (``you have an injury``).
 For a given goal $g_i$ and plan $y_i$, we sample conditions:

 Next, we few-shot prompt $\mathcal{M}$ to rewrite an initial plan $y$ for a given goal $g$ such that it satisfies the requirement of a condition $c$: